Recognizing Bright Stars in Michigan Ag

 Volunteers are the lifeblood of Michigan Farm Bureau and MFB President Carl Bednarski considers it an honor to recognize one outstanding volunteer with the Presidential Volunteer of the Year Award at State Annual Meeting.

-Learn more about this year's Presidential Volunteer of the Year winner, Lynda Horning of Washtenaw County, here.
+Learn more about last year's Presidential Volunteer of the Year winner, Barb Parker of Livingston County, here.